-The Swiss VAT system is mostly in accordance with the European VAT Directive; however there are some important differences that need to be addressed, especially when it comes to foreign suppliers of goods and services.
-Therefore, it is strongly recommended for them to have extensive knowledge regarding the Swiss VAT legislation, before starting any commercial activities in Switzerland.
+The Swiss VAT system follows the European VAT Directive.
+Nevertheless, there are some important differences that need to be addressed, especially when it comes to foreign suppliers of goods and services.
+They should have extensive knowledge regarding the Swiss VAT legislation, before starting any commercial activities in Switzerland.

 The VAT regime has been constantly a subject of changes throughout the years.
 Some changes were motivated by the political climate, but many of the recent changes enforced starting with 2016 are made in order to equal the tax treatment of Swiss legal entities and their foreign competitors.
 For example, some of the VAT changes eliminate competitive disadvantages faced by Swiss suppliers, by implementing tighter rules for VAT registration in case of foreign suppliers.